 - 6.30 It is important to ensure that the occurrence of new development does not exacerbate existing surface water drainage problems or lead to new ones either through surface water run off or displacement.
 The use of Sustainable Urban Drainage Systems (SUDs) is now commonly promoted by Norfolk County Council as the Local Lead Flood Authority, believed to be of benefit, not only to flood relief, but also in preventing pollution and their potential benefits to wildlife, plus for the four pillars of water quality, water quantity, biodiversity and amenity. - 6.31 An assessment of all sources of flooding and their implications upon new development in the Parish of Tasburgh should be carried out in order to fully assess flood risk in the Parish from all sources including groundwater and ordinary watercourses.
 It is also recommended that this review is supported by relevant mapping for all sources (covering the whole parish Neighbourhood Plan area), along with further consideration given to the impacts of climate change on new development and the surrounding landscape.
-Policy TAS4 has a proportionate element to acknowledge that individual proposals will have different impacts (if any) on surface water drainage issues and flooding.
-The policy has a specific requirement for major developments.
-For clarity a major development is that as defined by the Town and Country Planning Development Management Procedure Order (2015).

-12 Norfolk County Council's 'Investigation Report into the Countywide Flooding of Summer 2021'.
+&lt;sup>12 Norfolk County Council's 'Investigation Report into the Countywide Flooding of Summer 2021'.

-13 Pre-submission Neighbourhood Plan consultation response from a resident (March 2023).
+&lt;sup>13 Pre-submission Neighbourhood Plan consultation response from a residents (March 2023).